UniversityOfPlymouth-Electronics/DigitalSystems/level5/hardware_debug.md

 DigitalOut cs(PC_6);
 ```

-When we initialise our system, we need to
+When we initialise our system, we need to set the mode and speed:

 ```C++
 // Chip must be deselected, Chip Select is active LOW